-ARTICLE 24 - CONTINUING SESSIONALS
+ARTICLE 24 - CONTINUING SESSIONAL LECTURERS

-24.01 Definitions
+24.1 Definitions

-(a) Continuing Sessional Status

-- (i) Excepting appointments of Graduate Students under Article 13.01 (a), a Sessional Lecturer who was appointed to teach a minimum of 7.5 units in at least three of the last five assignment years immediately prior to the commencement of this Collective Agreement and who has not retired will be designated as a Continuing Sessional. - (ii) All Continuing Sessionals are so designated for the term of this Collective Agreement or until their employment ceases due to resignation, retirement, termination for just cause, or upon layoff and severance resulting in University Allocation falling below 7.5 units.

-(b) Assignment Year and Term
+- (a) Continuing Sessional Lecturer Status - (i) Excepting appointments of Graduate Students under Article 13.01 (a), a Sessional Lecturer who was appointed to teach a minimum of 7.5 units in at least three of the last five assignment years as per Article 24.02 (a) and who has not retired will be designated as a Continuing Sessional Lecturer. - (ii) All Continuing Sessional Lecturers are so designated for the term of this Collective Agreement or until their employment ceases due to resignation, retirement, termination for just cause, or upon layoff and severance resulting in University Allocation falling below 7.5 units. - (b) Assignment Year and Term